1596 Assembly of Notables: Assembly or Estates?

 With the king's creditors exhausted, and Henri's relationship with the Estates poor, Bellièvre proposed that rather than concede to a need to call an Estates General, that Henri utilise a method the crown had used at the start of the troubles in the kingdom, an Assembly of Notables.
 Indeed, his first proposal to the king to this effect came 15 March before he had even returned to the conseil des finances.
 This proposal was initially intended to satiate the desire of the clergy to see the adoption of the recommendations of the Council of Trent (something he hoped to parry using such a body).
 Receiving approval from the king, Henri announced such a council would be held to the clergy on 7 April 1596.
 According to the baron de Rosny, in correspondence the baron received from the king on 15 April the character of the proposed Assembly had already shifted from one concerned with church affairs to one orientated around financial matters.

 During this period the members of the conseil des finances were divided between those in Paris and those with the king in Picardie on campaign.
 In his letters back to Paris, Henri pleaded for money, and made little mention of ecclesiastical matters or the Assembly of Notables.
 The king found his patience with Bellièvre and the council greatly tested by their failures to provide him with what he needed, especially when he began to suspect it was their concerns of proper process that were holding back funds from him.
 On 29 April, Bellièvre again indicated that an Assembly of Notables would be the ideal method by which to gain the money to support his campaigns.
 Later, on 26 June he explained to Henri that the people could bear no more tax burden, and thus an Assembly was necessary to find the way forward for the king.
-He suggested the body meet on 15 August and indicated in his next correspondence he would suggest who to invite.
+He suggested the body meet on 15 August and indicated in his next correspondence he would suggest whom to invite.